60dimension/IELTS-Vocabularies/Vocabulary05.md

 His voice became harsh and loud.

-A black dust settled on the walls.
+Black dust settled on the walls.

 All three attacks followed the same pattern.